rockettheme/docs/Docs/wordpress/themes/kirigami/demo_maintop.md

 -----
 ![][demo1]

-Here's the widget breakdown for the Main Top section:
+Here is the widget breakdown for the Main Top section:

 * RokSprocket

 The Main Top section in the Kirigami demo adds a visual display of various theme features that puts images are the forefront of the front page's visual appeal.

 #### RokSprocket
-You'll need to do two things to prepare this widget so that it looks similar to the one in the demo.
+You will need to do two things to prepare this widget so that it looks similar to the one in the demo.

-First, you'll need to create the RokSprocket Widget.
+First, you will need to create the RokSprocket Widget.
 You can do this by navigating to **Administration -> RokSprocket Admin** and creating a new **Mosaic** widget.

 You can find out more about RokSprocket and how to set up and modify widgets by visiting our [RokSprocket documentation][roksprocket].